conjurernix/atomdb/README.md

 # AtomDB

-**AtomDB** is a content-addressable, immutable, pluggable database designed with Clojure’s functional data principles in mind.
+**AtomDB** is an in-process, content-addressable, immutable, pluggable database designed with Clojure’s functional data principles in mind.

 ## Features